Crash Data Repository Tutorial Videos:

 The Connecticut Crash Data Repository (CTCDR) is a web tool designed to provide access to select crash information collected by state and local police.
 This data repository enables users to query, analyze and print/export the data for research and informational purposes.
-The CTSRC is currently creating tutorial videos to assist the user in navigating the Data Query Tool, as well as CAST (Collision Analysis Summary Tables).
+The CTSRC is creating tutorial videos to assist users in navigating the Data Query Tool, CAST (Collision Analysis Summary Tables) and Crash Emphasis Dashboards and other features.

-CTSRC staff is currently revising the CT DOT annual report of Connecticut crash statistics to reflect the new Model Minimum Crash Criteria (MMUCC) data being collected in Connecticut.
-This book will be released each year as a summary of crash statistics and trends for the state.
+CTSRC staff revised the 2014 CT DOT annual report of Connecticut crash statistics to reflect the new Model Minimum Crash Criteria (MMUCC) data being collected in Connecticut crash reports.
+This book is released each year as a summary of crash statistics and trends for the state.

 The new MMUCC PR-1 was developed at the CTSRC under the direction of the CT DOT, with assistance of the Traffic Records Coordinating Committee (TRCC), and state and local law enforcement.
 The CTSRC will continue to research and implement future changes needed to the report form.
 Furthermore, the CTSRC will continue to research any future support documents or software applications to maintain 100% electronic crash reporting.
 The CTSRC will continue to support and modify the fillable PDF as needed.
 CTSRC Field Coordinators provide ongoing training to police officers in the understanding of this new MMUCC compliant form, with explanations of new data fields and why date elements requested are important to all data users.